TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    By default, the program to execute is the first item in *args* if *args* is a sequence.
 If *args* is a string, the interpretation is platform-dependent and described below.
-See the *shell* and *executable* arguments for additional differences from the default behavior.
+See the *shell* and *executable* arguments for additional differences kutoka the default behavior.
 Unless otherwise stated, it is recommended to pass *args* as a sequence.

    On POSIX, if *args* is a string, the string is interpreted as the name or